 The XL Series containers are very rugged liquid cylinders.
 All cryogenic liquid containers have an inner container and an outer container with an insulated vacuum space between them.
-Any abuse (dents, dropping, tip-over, etc.) can effect the integrity of the containers insulation system.
+Any abuse (dents, dropping, tip-over, etc.) can affect the integrity of the containers insulation system.

-When fully loaded, the XL-55HP in argon service will contain up to 518 lb (235 kg) of product.
-While moving a full container, you may be handling up to 805 lb.
-(365 kg), and you should treat the load accordingly.
-The attachment points provided on the XL-45HP/ 50HP/55HP/50VHP will allow you to use a hand truck or a hoist to handle these loads properly.
+When fully loaded, the XL-65HP in argon service will contain up to 614 lb.
+(279 kg) of product.
+While moving a full container, you may be handling up to 1149 lb.
+(521 kg), and you should treat the load accordingly.
+The attachment points provided on the XL65 and the XL65HP will allow you to use a hoist to handle these loads properly.
 Do not attempt to move these cylinders by any other means.
-While moving the cylinder, the following precautions should be observed:
+When moving the cylinder, the following precautions should be observed:

-- Never lay the container on its side.
-Always ship, operate, and store the unit in a vertical, or upright position. - When loading or unloading the container from a truck, use a hand truck, lift gate, crane, or parallel loading dock.
-Never attempt to manually lift the unit. - To move the container over rough surfaces, or to lift the container, attach an appropriate sling to the lifting points cut into the welded support posts, and use a portable lifting device that will handle the weight of the container and its contents.
+- !
+Never lay the container on its side.
+Always ship, operate, and then store the unit in a vertical, or upright, position. - !
+When loading or unloading the container from a truck, use a lift gate, crane or parallel loading dock.
+Never attempt to manually life the unit. - !
+To move the container over rough surfaces, or to lift the container, attach an appropriate sling to the lifting points cut into the welded supports posts, and use a portable lifting device that will handle the weight of the container and its contents. - !
+Never pull a cylinder downhill; this may cause the handler to lose control of the container and possibly cause personal injury.